rust-lang/rfcs/text/3621-derive-smart-pointer.md

   [`Cell`], so hopefully that will be enough incentive to continue work on the underlying traits.

+- This would be the first example in the standard library of a derive macro that does not implement a trait of the same name as the macro.
+(However, there are examples of macros that implement multiple traits: `#[derive(PartialEq)]` also implements `StructuralPartialEq`.)

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives